The question about whether delivery drivers are independent contractors or employees is settled. Or is it?

 The company cannot control when, where and how you work

-One quote in there was interesting, that in contrast to Elite Limousine, a company that was ruled to have employees, “UberX drivers were not subject to restrictions on their work locations, extensive and detailed rules and regulations enforced through extensive and detailed sanctions, or use of a quality assurance committee to monitor compliance on the road.”
+One quote in there was interesting.
+They said that in contrast to Elite Limousine, a company that was ruled to have employees, “UberX drivers were not subject to restrictions on their work locations, extensive and detailed rules and regulations enforced through extensive and detailed sanctions, or use of a quality assurance committee to monitor compliance on the road.”

 The company cannot hire you as a business if you weren't already a business.

 The idea behind the independent contractor concept is that the company is hiring a business to do work for them rather than an individual.
-This rule came up to protect against a company claiming someone to be an independent contractor – if someone wasn't operating as a business already, logically it's harder to claim that relationship is legitimate.
+This is to protect against converting an employee to a contractor.

 The company cannot provide regular supervision